Quantum Point Contact with Local Two-body Loss: Introduction

 Of particular interest is the recent realization of a two-terminal QPC setup exhibiting localized loss in a one-dimensional (1D) channel.
 Previous theoretical and experimental efforts have primarily focused on one-body loss~\cite{PhysRevA.100.053605,PhysRevB.101.144301, PhysRevLett.122.040402,PhysRevLett.123.193605,PhysRevLett.129.056802,Uchino2022,PhysRevLett.130.200404,PhysRevResearch.5.033095,PhysRevB.110.205419}, where dissipation effects can be effectively captured with introduction of an additional reservoir in which injection into the channel is prohibited.

 In contrast, local two-body loss exhibits fundamentally different characteristics from one-body loss, as it only occurs when two particles simultaneously occupy a spatially restricted region.
-This constraint renders two-body loss inherently a many-body effect, as explicitly captured by the nonequilibrium many-body formalism~\cite{Sieber2016,kamenev2023field}.
+This constraint renders two-body loss inherently a many-body effect, as explicitly captured by the nonequilibrium many-body formalism~\cite{Sieber2016,kamenev2023field,Stefanucci2024}.
 This many-body nature suggests qualitatively distinct transport behavior due to the nonlinear feedback between occupation and loss.
-In particular, under nonequilibrium steady-state conditions driven chemical potential and temperature gradients, such dissipation may alter particle and energy currents in ways that elude straightforward extensions of the Landauer-B\"{u}ttiker formalism~\cite{datta1997electronic,nazarov2009quantum}.
+In particular, under nonequilibrium steady-state conditions driven by chemical potential and temperature gradients, such dissipation may alter particle and energy currents in ways that elude straightforward extensions of the Landauer-B\"{u}ttiker formalism~\cite{datta1997electronic,nazarov2009quantum}.
 Despite its conceptual and experimental relevance, a theoretical framework for quantum transport incorporating two-body loss has remained largely unexplored.

-In this Letter, we theoretically investigate two-terminal transport through a 1D chain with localized two-body loss, modeling a dissipative QPC.
+In this work, we theoretically investigate two-terminal transport through a 1D chain with localized two-body loss, modeling a dissipative QPC.
 To this end, we develop the Keldysh Green's function formalism combined with a noise-field representation of Lindblad dynamics~\cite{Gardiner2004, Dolgirev2020, Jin2022}.
 By applying the self-consistent Born approximation (SCBA)~\cite{Altland2023} that is valid in a weak dissipative regime and is also consistent with the quantum master equation approach, we derive analytic expressions for mesoscopic particle and energy currents.
-We find that the effective loss rate becomes occupation-dependent, resulting in weaker current suppression compared to one-body loss.
-This result is in agreement with a recent experimental observation in ultracold atomic gases.
+We find that the effective dissipation strength becomes occupation-dependent, resulting in weaker current suppression compared to one-body loss.
+Our prediction can be tested in a two-terminal experiment with an ultracold Fermi gas, where the superfluid reservoir case has recently been realized~\cite{Huang2025}.

+The remainder of this paper is organized as follows.
+In Sec.
+II, we introduces the two-terminal transport model with two-body loss.
+Section III presents the noise-field formalism consistent with the Lindblad master equation approach.
+Sections IV and V analyze single-site and multi-site cases, respectively.
+Finally, Sec.
+VI concludes the paper, and technical details of the theoretical analyses are provided in Appendices.